home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 Requirements is an array of strings.
 Each entry is a `pip` compatible string.
 For example, the media player Cast platform depends on the Python package PyChromecast v3.2.0: `["pychromecast==3.2.0"]`.

-## Loggers

-The `loggers` field is a list of names that the integration's requirements use for their [getLogger](https://docs.python.org/3/library/logging.html?highlight=logging#logging.getLogger) calls.

 ### Custom requirements during development & testing

 During the development of a component, it can be useful to test against different versions of a requirement.
 This can be done in two steps, using `pychromecast` as an example: